piglovesyou/graphql-let/README.md

 ### 3. Prepare types

 Run this command to generate `.d.ts` for `.graphql`.
-You may want to run it everytime before running `tsc`.
+You may want to run it every time before running `tsc`.
 Please check your npm scripts in `package.json`.

 ```
 npx graphql-let